 For many though, it is the long, sandy beaches that make a holiday to Kos so appealing with day trips by boat to nearby Turkey a very popular holiday excursion.

-Kos has been a popular beach holiday island for many years and the influence of package holiday deals has been mostly felt on the east coast around Kos Town where beach holiday hotel complexes dominate.
-Apart from some pleasant beach resorts strung along the north coast the main holiday area on Kos is to the south-west around Kamari Bay.
-Apart from the sands at Kamari itself there are a string of deep sandy swathes along the east end of the bay that attract holiday crowds throughout the summer.
+Kos has been a popular beach destination for years and the influence of package holiday deals has been mostly felt on the east coast, around Kos Town, where holiday hotel complexes dominate.
+Apart from some pleasant beach resorts along the north coast the main holiday area on Kos is to the south-west around Kamari Bay.
+As well as Kamari itself there is a string of deep sandy swathes at the east end of the bay that attract big holiday crowds throughout the summer.

-An earthquake in 1933 unearthed most of the Kos Town ancient ruins which were subsequently excavated and restored by the Italians.
-It was the Italians too that laid out the Kos Town's 'garden suburb' grid of streets that are liberally punctuated with splendid Ottoman and Italianate buildings.
-But it was the concrete mixer that poured out the modern pillbox bunker style of architecture.
+It was an earthquake in 1933 that unearthed many of Kos Town's ancient ruins, subsequently excavated and restored by the Italians.
+It was the Italians too that laid out the town's 'garden suburb' grid of streets, punctuated with Ottoman and Italianate buildings.

-Kos Town's main Eleftherias Square, now traffic-free, has the neatly restored Defterdar Mosque and some imposing, if pompous, Italianate buildings one of which houses the Archaeological Museum with its small but excellent collection of Roman sculptures and mosaics.
-The square has lively market stalls peddling the usual tacky souvenirs.
+The main Eleftherias Square is traffic-free with the neatly restored Defterdar Mosque at one side and some pompous, Italianate buildings on the other, one of which houses the Archaeological Museum with a small but excellent collection of Roman sculptures.
+On another side is a lively market and taverna tables galore.

-Behind the tree is the Venetian Castle of the Knights, built in the 14th century.
-The castle is approached over a bridge that spans a splendid avenue of palm trees marching along what used to be the moat.
-Through an impressive 16th century gateway is an inner set of walls and a large compound liberally littered with crumbled statues and pillars.
-The castle walls are a patchwork quilt of stone and worth a walk to take in the views across the town and harbour.
+The Venetian Castle of the Knights, built in the 14th century is approached over a bridge that spans the former moat.
+An impressive 16th century gateway iopen into a large compound liberally littered with crumbled statues and pillars.

-The other excavated archaeological area is to the south of Kos Town, although it is called the Western excavation.
-It is by far the most interesting.
-Ruins include a Roman nymphaeum, with mosaic floors, and the remains of some fine houses.
-The best of these is the House of Europa where a floor mosaic depicts a well endowed Europa being carried off by a bull.
+Another excavated archaeological site confusingly called the Western excavation lies to the south.
+Impressive ruins include a Roman nymphaeum and the House of Europa where a floor mosaic depicts a well endowed Europa being carried off by a bull.

-A low block turns out to be the Casa Romana - a 3rd century Roman villa rebuilt and restored.
-It has three courtyards, some swimming pools, and even more mosaics.
+Also here is the Casa Romana, a 3rd century Roman villa with three courtyards, bathing pools, and even more mosaics.
 Nearby too is the Roman Odeon, a splendid theatre now beautifully restored.

 Kos Town beach marks the start of a long trail of sand that leads south to the cape at Agios Fokas.
-Nearer town the beach is narrow and noisy with edge-to-edge sun beds as far as the eye can see.
+Nearer to town the beach is narrow and noisy with edge-to-edge sunbeds.

 Inland from Kos town is the village of Platani, the last refuge for the island's dwindling Turkish community.
 In the 1960s there were around 3,000 Turks in Platani but as the enmity between the two countries has grown so the population has declined to a few hundred.